Hal Rogers

+Born in Barrier, Kentucky, Rogers graduated from the University of Kentucky with a Bachelor of Arts and Bachelor of Laws degree.
+He entered private practice after serving in the National Guard for the states of Kentucky and North Carolina.
+In 1969, he became the commonwealth's attorney for the counties of Pulaski and Rockcastle, an office he would hold until his election to Congress.
+In 1979 he was the Republican nominee for lieutenant governor.

+After incumbent U.S. Representative Tim Lee Carter announced his retirement in 1980, Rogers launched a campaign for Kentucky's 5th congressional district.
+He won the primary with a plurality of the vote and went on to easily win the general election.
+As his district is considered a Republican stronghold, Rogers has won reelection with over 65% of the vote in every election since 1980, with the sole exception of 1992.
+He is serving his 23rd term in Congress.

 Early life and education

 Rogers was born in Barrier, Kentucky.
 After attending Western Kentucky University in Bowling Green, he earned a Bachelor of Arts and Bachelor of Laws from the University of Kentucky.
 Rogers served in the Kentucky Army National Guard and North Carolina Army National Guard.

 Early career

 As a lawyer Rogers was in private practice and was elected to serve as commonwealth's attorney for Pulaski and Rockcastle counties in Kentucky, an office he held from 1969 to his election to Congress in 1980.

 Rogers was the Republican nominee for lieutenant governor of Kentucky in 1979.
 He was on the ballot with former Governor Louie B. Nunn.
-He lost to Democratic nominee John Y. Brown Jr. 59%-41%.
+He lost to Democratic nominee John Y. Brown Jr. 59%–41%.
 The following year, Rogers won election to Congress.

 U.S. House of Representatives

 Elections

 In 1980, incumbent Republican U.S. Congressman Tim Lee Carter of Kentucky's 5th congressional district decided to retire.
 Rogers won the Republican primary with a plurality of 23 percent.
 The losing candidates included the 1971 gubernatorial nominee, Tom Emberton.
 He won the general election with 67% of the vote.
-He has won reelection with at least 65% of the vote since then, except in 1992, when he defeated Democratic State Senator John Doug Hays 55%-45%.
+He has won reelection with at least 65% of the vote since then, except in 1992, when he defeated Democratic candidate John Doug Hays, a former member of the Kentucky State Senate with 55% of the vote to Hays' 45% of the vote.